microsoft/pxt-adafruit/docs/reference/images/create-image.md

 If you press button `A`, this program will make a picture of an arrow and show it on the LED screen.
-If you press button `B`, the program will show a picture of the button upside-down.
+If you press button `B`, the program will show a picture of the arrow upside-down.

 ```blocks
 input.onButtonPressed(Button.A, () => {